Constraints on Lorentz invariance violation from the LHAASO observation of GRB 221009A: Introduction

 Research on the energy dependence of the speed of light involves studying the time-of-flight of photons, which imposes strict requirements on the light source.
 Previous studies have utilized various sources such as pulsars \cite{2017,chrétien2015constraining}, active galactic nuclei \cite{1999PhRvL..83.2108B,Albert_2008,Abramowski_2011}, gamma ray bursts (GRBs) \cite{Amelino_Camelia_1998,Vasileiou_2013,Acciari_2020}.
 Additionally, a wide variety of analysis methods have been developed, including binned methods such as the modified cross correlation function \cite{Li_2004,Aharonian_2008}and continuous wavelet transform \cite{Ellis_2003}, and unbinned methods such as pair view (PV) \cite{Vasileiou_2013} and maximum likelihood (ML) \cite{Mart_nez_2009} methods.

 In this study, we utilize the observation of the bright gamma-ray burst, GRB 221009A, from the Large High Altitude Air Shower Observatory (LHAASO) \cite{2023,cao2023high} to set constraints on the QG energy scale.
 In order to fully exploit the information carried by the observation, we employ two distinct event by event methods, namely PV and ML methods.
 In the PV analysis, we simultaneously utilize data from two detectors of LHAASO, namely the Water Cherenkov Detector Array (WCDA) and the Kilometer Squared Array (KM2A), to increase the statistical significance and broaden the energy range of photons.
-Specifically, we incorporate 3,818 photons from the lowest $N_\text{hit}$ bin of WCDA, and 64 photons with energy above 3 TeV from KM2A.
-Meanwhile, in the ML analysis, we employ the light curve template obtained by fitting to the photons from the lowest $N_\text{hit}$ bin of WCDA, and use the high-energy photons from KM2A to calculate the likelihood function.
+Meanwhile, in the ML analysis, we employ the light curve template obtained by fitting to the photons from the lowest $N_\text{hit}$ bin of WCDA, and use high-energy photons from KM2A to calculate the likelihood function.
 Our study encompasses three different intrinsic energy spectral shapes and the corresponding extragalactic background light (EBL) absorption models, and we discuss their impact on the constraint results.

 The paper is organized as follows.
 In Sec.~\ref{TC} we introduce the theoretical basis of LIV and related conventions, while in Sec.~\ref{GRB} we briefly present the observations of GRB 221009A by LHAASO used in this study.
 The analyses with the PV and the ML methods are performed in Sec.~\ref{PVM} and Sec.~\ref{MLM}, respectively.
 Finally, we provide a summary of the study in Sec.~\ref{Sum}.